Ventronik/VentronikStyleGuide/README.md

 The core color palette is 4 colors: Dark Blue #0c151b, Light Blue #266b85, White #feffff, and Orange #f05e32.
 Gray #A9BABC is to be used sparingly and is not officially a color part of the main palette.
 It is to be used instead of red, for site interactions that would be similar to a 'cancel', 'reject', or error.

 Dark Blue is to be used as the core background.
 Light blue is meant to be used as the focused background, or smaller background.
 White is for text and foreground.
 Orange is meant to be used sparingly and for flavor.
+Gray is a replacement for red, and is to be used on buttons for reject or cancel actions.
 ![Imgur](https://i.imgur.com/JGj9nrE.png)

 ## Typography